wingkwong/leetcode-the-hard-way/tutorials/graph-theory/disjoint-set-union.md

 ---
-title: "Disjoint Set Union (DSU)"
+title: 'Disjoint Set Union (DSU)'
-description: "Disjoint Set Union is a data structure that allows us to combine any two sets into one."
+description: 'Disjoint Set Union is a data structure that allows us to combine any two sets into one.'
 hide_table_of_contents: true
 keywords:
   - leetcode